jndmose/open-targets/README.md

 -- The output file with ‘targetId’, ‘diseaseId’, ‘median’, ‘top3’, ‘approvedSymbol’, ‘name’. is the file **evadata.json** .

-The number of target-target pairs that share a connection to at least two diseases is
+The number of target-target pairs that share a connection to at least two diseases for the first 4 files from eva-evidence folder is 6947.
+However running with the whole data set , my script never finishes.
+Could be an edge case am ot considering or my machine power is not good enough to run this.

 ##  Improvements